GOMC-WSU/Manual/src/howto.rst

 A folder will be created for the output of each simulation, and the name will be generated from the parameters you choose.
 A parent folder containing all the child folders will be created so as to not overpopulate the initial directory.
-You may elect to choose the name of the folder in which the sub-folders for each replica are contained.
+You may elect to choose the name of the folder in which all the sub-folders for each replica are contained.
 Enter this name as a string following the ``MultiSimFolderName`` parameter.
 If you don't provide this parameter, the default "MultiSimFolderName" will be used.

   .. code-block:: text